MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

-Hiding a Widget
+How to Hide a Widget
 ====================

 Hiding widgets can be done by:

-- Swapping the entire desktop; or
+- Swapping the entire desktop
 - Selectively by placing your widgets in a custom hideable container.

 Using Desktop To hide a widget